Last Updated on March 11, 2021 by Julia Wilson

 - Uveitis (inflammation of the uvea in the eye)

 - Death, especially in young kittens or older cats with underlying medical conditions

-Routine fecal examinations can detect the coccidiosis in cats.
+Routine fecal examinations can detect coccidiosis in cats.
 A negative result is not a definite indication that your cat doesn’t have the disease, and it may be necessary to repeat fecal examinations.

-If an otherwise healthy cat presents with coccidia, it may also be worthwhile performing routine blood and urine tests to evaluate your cat’s overall health as well as FIV and FeLV tests to determine if he has an underlying condition which may have weakened his immune system and allowed the parasite to take hold.
+If an otherwise healthy cat presents with coccidia, it may also be worthwhile performing routine blood and urine tests to evaluate your cat’s overall health as well as FIV and FeLV tests to determine if he has an underlying condition that may have weakened his immune system and allowed the parasite to take hold.

 It is not possible to kill the parasite, but medications can be given, which inhibit coccidial reproduction.
 The usual treatment is with a sulfa type antibiotic such as sulfadimethoxine or Trimethoprim-sulfa.

 Supportive care such as intravenous fluids to treat dehydration and nutritional support while the cat’s immune system clears the parasite.